The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Now all terms are properly parenthesized.
 If it's corrected here, why's it not done in other projects?

-Loop variables are named i, j, k
+Loop variables are named i

-and such (or doubled: ii, jj, kk).
+and such (or doubled: ii

-n and m are used for sizes, not indices.
+are used for sizes, not indices.
 Though

 I'm willing to admit I prefer it that way my background is physics